 The Dark Web is one space that gives you access to all kinds of content/data on the internet.
 It shows that we all are equally exposed to the world.
 Suppose we do not keep up with the latest evolution of technology.
 In that case, we may miss out on new security breaches, ultimately and unintentionally jumping on the bandwagon of having sensitive data compromised.

 Reaons#1: Ground Level Cybersecurity

 Internet users might think that there’s not much information stored in the system that requires any level of protection.
-However, that’s not true in this digital age, which is why most companies like Microsoft, Google, and Apple roll out security updates every month.
-That’s why individuals don’t need to hire a professional to secure the data.
+However, that’s not true in this digital age, so most companies like Microsoft, Google, and Apple roll out security updates monthly.
+Individuals don’t need to hire a professional to secure the data.

 Any data on the system, connected through a network, wired or wireless, needs to be secure and encrypted end-to-end.

 This concept of ground-level cyber can ensure users that their data is secure and only accessible by intended and consensual parties.

 Users must also install trusted anti-virus or anti-malware software on the devices as the first tier of protection from the user’s end.
 In the case of mobile phones, one needs to ensure that the build-in security systems, such as turning off installations from third-party sites or allowing access to system files, allow access to any new software or application installed.